onfido/onfido-sdk-ui/README.md

 ## Creating checks

 The SDK is responsible for the capture of identity documents and selfie photos and videos.
-It doesn't perform the document and facial similarity checks against the [Onfido API](https://documentation.onfido.com/).
+It doesn't perform any checks against the [Onfido API](https://documentation.onfido.com/).
 You need to access the Onfido API in order to manage applicants and perform checks.

 ### 1. Creating a check